 Education and Training Boards (ETBs) are the main providers of adult education, through local schools and colleges.
-(Vocational Educational Committees (VECs) were replaced by Education and Training Boards (ETBs) on 1 July 2013.)
-Community education groups offer a variety of courses, catering for learners at all levels.
-Third-level colleges provide a wide range of courses too.
+Community education groups offer a variety of courses for learners at all levels.
+Third-level colleges provide a range of courses too.

 National Adult Literacy Agency

-The National Adult Literacy Agency (NALA) is a voluntary organisation that aims to ensure all adults with literacy difficulties have access to high quality learning opportunities.
-NALA can help you to improve your reading, writing or maths.
+NALA can help you improve your reading, writing, maths or use of technology.
 You can learn with NALA in a group, one-to-one, online or over the phone.

-Qualifax is the Irish national database of all third-level and further education courses.
-It provides the information you need to make informed choices about your education, training and career path.
-It also provides a list of Adult Guidance Services.
+Qualifax is the Irish national learners' database of all third-level and further education courses.
+It provides you with the information you need to make informed choices about your education, training and career path.
+It also has a list of Adult Guidance Services.

 Guide for mature students